 Because at least 20% of the show is a travelogue, we get many wide shots of cities, country hills, and famed locations like the Fountain of Trevi and the Spanish Steps.
 But with each camera pan we also get a demonstration of the distractingly warped field of vision that plagued pre- 1959 ‘Scope lenses (and that cinematographers hated).
 Horizontal motions distort the image like a fun-house mirror — things shrink and stretch as they move across the screen.
 A person at the left extreme will be half as wide as when they walk to the middle.
 Fellow UCLA student and future camera and effects ace Hoyt Yeatman thought Fox’s early anamorphic lenses should have been called ‘Warp-O-Scope.’

-The number of cuts is minimized and there are is no fast cutting; the idea seems to be that because CinemaScope is so BIG, audiences will relate to it like a mural in which some movement takes place.
-Until directors like Nicholas Ray, John Sturges began shooting ‘Scope films as they would any other movie, the new format could almost be described as anti-cinematic.
-Some would become adept at keeping large-frame film space ‘alive’ by directing our attention from one part of the image to another, ‘cutting’ within the frame.
+The number of cuts is minimized and there is no fast cutting; the idea seems to be that because CinemaScope is so BIG, audiences will relate to it like a mural in which some movement takes place.
+Until directors like Nicholas Ray and John Sturges began shooting ‘Scope films as they would any other movie, the new format could almost be described as anti-cinematic.
+Some directors would become adept at keeping large-frame film space ‘alive’ by directing our attention from one part of the image to another, ‘cutting’ within the frame.
 But not in these early extra-wide CinemaScope pictures.

 The three actresses definitely went to Rome for the shoot, but so much of the film plays out before rear-projection screens that we’re not sure anybody else did.
 Whenever a character exits a car in a long shot, it could easily be a double.
 The entire trip to Venice has not one shot of McGuire, McNamara or Jourdan actually on location — it’s all in a studio set or filmed on a process stage.
 All the interiors appear to be Hollywood work.
 This economy and control of this must have made Darry Zanuck very happy: all the fabulous scenery can be filmed on the cheap by a second unit, and the actors plugged in later, on process stages back on the lot.
 Many stars made movies set in far-flung locales without ever leaving Los Angeles, a pattern that persisted until the 1970s.
 Now of course, many pictures are filmed with actors performing on green screen stages, in a context vacuum where nothing is real.